The Last Stand (2013 film): Production

-Given that di Bonaventura had a previous history with General Motors producing Transformers, the company provided them with the required muscle cars.
+Given that di Bonaventura had a previous history with General Motors producing the Transformers films, the company provided them with the required muscle cars.
 For Cortez' escape car, a Chevrolet Corvette C6 ZR1 was picked for being advertised as "the fastest car in a straight line ever made".
 Eventually, a Camaro was provided for the car that Owens drove during the chase.
 Seven cars of each model were provided by Chevrolet, with two being returned in pristine shape.
 The others had varied changes: some had an automated driving system built atop them for the scenes shot from inside the car, others were reinforced for collisions, and a few ended up mounted on rigs - with the Camaro dragged atop the Corvette having all its insides removed to make it lighter.
 A 24-acre cornfield outside Albuquerque was purchased to serve as the scenery for the climactic chase at the end, and that field was later added to the background of the Sommerton scenes.
 The chase had the problem of a snowstorm shortly before filming, which made the ground muddy and hard to drive on.

 On December 17, 2011, shooting of the film was briefly interrupted, but on January 3, 2012, it continued.
-The processing ended February 2, 2012, and the subsequent post-production continued in Los Angeles.
+The process ended February 2, 2012, and the subsequent post-production continued in Los Angeles.

 Release

 The Last Stand had its premiere on January 14, 2013, at Grauman's Chinese Theatre.
-The film was released worldwide on January 17, 2013, and in North America the following day.
+The film was released worldwide on January 17, 2013, and in North America the following day by Lionsgate Films.